ControlCore-Project/concore/README.md

 Please follow the [ReadTheDocs](https://control-core.readthedocs.io/en/latest/index.html) documentation and the [_concore-lite_](https://github.com/ControlCore-Project/concore-lite) repository to get started quick.

 Installation instructions for concore can be found [here](https://control-core.readthedocs.io/en/latest/installation.html).
 Usage instructions can be found [here](https://control-core.readthedocs.io/en/latest/usage.html).

+For a detailed and more scientific documentation, please read our extensive [open-access research paper on CONTROL-CORE](https://doi.org/10.1109/ACCESS.2022.3161471).
+This paper has a complete discussion on the CONTROL-CORE architecture and deployment, together with the commands to execute the studies in different programming languages and programming environments (Ubuntu, Windows, MacOS, Docker, and distributed execution).

 # The _concore_ Repository